 Ernst & Young (EY) has issued a Trustee’s Preliminary Report for failed Canadian crypto exchange QuadrigaCX.
-The 50-page report can effectively be boiled down to, “Most of your money is gone, and we’ll probably never find it again.”
+Essentially, the message to Quadriga’s creditors is: “Most of your money is gone, and we’ll probably never find it again.”

 According to the report—filed on May 1, and published on EY’s website on May 10—Quadriga owes a total of CA$215 million, but it only has about CA$29 million to distribute to its 76,319 affected users.
-(Earlier court docs estimated the exchange had 115,000 affected users, so apparently, a more accurate count is available.)
+(Earlier court docs estimated 115,000 affected users.
+Apparently, a more accurate count is now available.)

 Three legal entities